 This certificate is not eligible for federal student aid, but scholarships are available for short certificates at CCD.

-Many states require dietitians and nutritionist to be licensed.
+Many states require dietitians and nutritionists to be licensed.
 This certificate does not meet licensure eligibility requirements for registered dietitians.

-Many states require dietitians and nutritionist to be licensed.
+Many states require dietitians and nutritionists to be licensed.
 The certificate does not meet licensure eligibility requirements for registered dietitians.

 CCD Online offers fully online certificates and degrees, and individual online courses to help match your busy schedule.
 The certificate program offers 100 percent of its degree either online or through a hybrid program.

 Your first step is to see if online learning is right for you.
 Online and hybrid environments offer much more flexibility but require more self-direction and self-discipline.
 Certain work habits, learning styles and skills contribute to a successful online or hybrid learning experience.

 Some programs and/or courses may require additional fees in addition to the base tuition and fees.
 High-cost course fees are used to support the maintenance and development of the course labs and are embedded within your general tuition.